enhuiz/zouqi/README.md

-# zouqi: A python library for easy CLI
+# Zouqi: A Python CLI Starter Purely Built on argparse.

-zouqi (『走起』 in Chinese) is a CLI starter similar to [python-fire](https://github.com/google/python-fire).
+Zouqi (『走起』 in Chinese) is a CLI starter similar to [python-fire](https://github.com/google/python-fire).
 It is purely built on argparse.

 ## Why not [python-fire](https://github.com/google/python-fire)?